squarematr1x/Symbolic-Calculator/README.md

          simplified: -sin(ln(x))x^-1
 ```

-Multiplication sign ( * ) and spaces are optional, but however, those can be added into the input string:
+Multiplication sign ( * ) and spaces are optional.
+However, those can be added into the input string:

 ```
 >>> x*x^2 + y + y